mobxjs/mobx-state-tree/README.md

 This may not mean much to you, and that’s okay.
 I’ll explain it like this: **MobX is a state management "engine", and MST makes it feel a lot more like Redux by giving it structure.** MST also offers better performance and much less boilerplate than Redux!

-As [one of the most popular Redux alternatives](https://2019.stateofjs.com/data-layer/mobx/), MST is used [by companies worldwide]().
+MobX is [one of the most popular Redux alternatives](https://2019.stateofjs.com/data-layer/mobx/) and MST is used by companies worldwide.
 MST plays very well with TypeScript, React, and React Native, especially when paired with [mobx-react](https://github.com/mobxjs/mobx/tree/main/packages/mobx-react).
 It supports multiple stores, async actions and side effects, enables extremely targeted re-renders for React apps, and much more -- all in a package with _zero dependencies_ other than MobX itself.

 # Getting started